 - Note: If you plan on using PRS pickups, the process of determining the color codes might be a bit fmore confusing, as you will find variations on the color coding scheme depending on which pickups you have.
 Some of their pickups are 4 conductor, others 3, and on some models you need to reverse hot and ground on the neck vs. bridge pickup.
 The best thing to do is look at your current circuit, and see which wire is used as hot, ground and tap currently.
 Either way, you should determine points 1 - 3 above before placing your order.

 HOW LONG WILL IT TAKE

 The best things in life are worth waiting for.
 Each assembly is wired and tested one at a time to your specs by hand.
-Our services have been getting quite popular lately so our lead time is currently between 3 and 4 weeks.
+Our services have been getting quite popular lately, and our current lead time is listed in the universal header of the site.
 That being said, we always shoot to get your order out as quickly as possible.